kanshiG/azure-docs/articles/cosmos-db/create-table-dotnet.md

 2. In the NuGet **Browse** box, type *WindowsAzure.Storage* and check the **Include prerelease** box.

 3. From the results, install the **WindowsAzure.Storage** library.
-This installs the preview Azure Cosmos DB Table API package as well as all dependencies.
+This installs the preview Azure Cosmos DB Table API (preview) package as well as all dependencies.

 4. Click CTRL + F5 to run the application.